Here's why Netanyahu's court overhaul, now on hold, brought Israel to the brink

 The crisis reflects a growing lack of trust in Netanyahu, leading civil society to erupt in a way never before seen.

-Israel's largest trade union called a national strike for Monday, prompting many government closures, including by Israel's embassies in the U.S. and elsewhere.
+Israel's largest trade union, Histadrut, called a national strike for Monday, prompting many government closures, including by Israel's embassies in the U.S. and elsewhere.
 Departing flights were grounded.
 Hospitals canceled non-urgent treatments.
 Universities canceled classes.
 Thousands of military reservists were threatening to boycott duty.

+Minutes after Netanyahu spoke, Histadrut's leader, Arnon Bar-David, ended the general strike.

 On Sunday, the flashpoint was when Netanyahu ousted Gallant.
 Almost immediately, a Tel Aviv highway was overwhelmed when a spontaneous protest involving thousands of people erupted in the middle of the road.